madetech/academy/README.md

 ##Goals:

-We've set five goals which we'll work with you to achieve during the twelve week programme:
+We've set six goals which we'll work with you to achieve during the twelve week programme:

 1. Gain a strong grounding in the skills required to become a modern software engineer.
 2. Ship a moderately complex greenfield application using the methods we've introduced.
 3. Contribute improvements to live customer applications.
 4. Take an active part in team retrospectives and showcases.
 5. Provide first line support to our customers.
+6. Billable on completion

 ##Programme: